popany/notes/c_cpp/memory_model/note.md

 The barriers must (somehow) be placed after the read-acquire operation, but before the write-release.
 [Update: Please note that these barriers are technically more strict than what’s required for acquire and release semantics on a single memory operation, but they do achieve the desired effect.] [[4]](#4-acquire-and-release-semantics)

 These semantics are particularly suitable in cases when there's a producer/consumer relationship, where one thread publishes some information and the other reads it. [[3]](#3-an-introduction-to-lock-free-programming)

+### c++ specific acquire release sematics

+- In C++11, a Release Fence Is Not Considered a "Release Operation":

+  - You might reasonably expect a release fence to be considered a "release operation", but if you comb through the C++11 standard, you'll find that it's actually very careful not to call it that. [[11]](#11-acquire-and-release-fences-dont-work-the-way-youd-expect)

+  - In the language of C++11, only a store can be a release operation, and only a load can be an acquire operation.
+(See §29.3.1 of [working draft N3337](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3337.pdf).)
+A memory fence is neither a load nor a store, so obviously, it can't be an acquire or release operation.
+Furthermore, if we accept that acquire and release semantics apply only to acquire and release operations, it's clear that Raymond Chen's definition does not apply to acquire and release fences. [[11]](#11-acquire-and-release-fences-dont-work-the-way-youd-expect)

+- Nor Can a Release Operation Take the Place of a Release Fence

+  - A release operation only needs to prevent preceding memory operations from being reordered past itself, but a release fence must prevent preceding memory operations from being reordered past all subsequent writes.
+Because of this difference, a release operation can never take the place of a release fence. [[11]](#11-acquire-and-release-fences-dont-work-the-way-youd-expect)

+## Memory Ordering

+Changes to memory ordering are made both by the compiler (at compile time) and by the processor (at run time), all in the name of making your code run faster. [[12]](#12-memory-ordering-at-compile-time)

 ## processor reordering